automationiberia/snow-aap-gitops-ocp/playbooks/README.md

-# Service Now Objects Creation
+# Playbooks for Service Now Objects Creation

 Three playbooks are provided to create the following objects: